nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This developer guide provides information on the architecture and design of the application, NUSchedule.
-This guide provides information that will not only help you get started as a NUSchedule contributor, but that you will find useful to refer to even if you are already a contributor
+This guide provides information that will not only help you get started as a NUSchedule contributor, but that you will find useful to refer to even if you are already a contributor.

 ## 2. Getting Started
 This section provides information to help you get NUSchedule up and running on your own computers.